Superhuman Alternatives

 Does HEY work with my existing Gmail address?

-HEY For Work supports custom domains so you can keep your @yourcompany.com address.
+HEY For Work supports custom domains, so you can keep your @yourcompany.com address.
 HEY Personal uses @hey.com unless you bring your own domain.
-Forwarding is supported but the full HEY workflow assumes HEY as your primary.
+Forwarding is supported, but the full HEY workflow assumes the new address as primary; forwarding-only setups miss most of the value.

 What is Shortwave's actual difference from Gmail.com?

-Shortwave runs on top of your existing Gmail (it does not replace it); the difference is the AI features (summarize, search, smart bundles) and the workflow polish on mobile and desktop.
-You can revert to Gmail anytime without data loss.
+Shortwave runs on top of your existing Gmail (it does not replace the underlying mailbox); the difference is the AI features (summarize, search, smart bundles) and the cross-platform polish on mobile and Mac.
+You can revert to gmail.com anytime without data loss.

 Can I use Spark on Outlook business email?